knickels/Player-Stage-Manual/CFGFILES.md

 )
 ```

-The Bigbob robot uses `position', `blobfinder' and `ranger'
+The Bigbob robot uses `position`, `blobfinder` and `ranger`
 sensors.
-These correspond to the `position2d', `blobfinder' and
+These correspond to the `position2d`, `blobfinder` and
-`ranger' interfaces respectively.
+`ranger` interfaces respectively.

 All range-finding sensors (i.e. sonar, laser, and IR sensors) are
 represented by the ranger interface.
 In Stage 4.1.1 there is only legacy
 support for separate laser or IR interfaces.
 All new development should
 use rangers.

-       We want our code to be able to read from these sensors, so we need to declare interfaces for them and tell Player where to find each device's data, for this we use the configuration file's `\provides\ parameter.
+       We want our code to be able to read from these sensors, so we need to declare interfaces for them and tell Player where to find each device's data, for this we use the configuration file's 'provides' parameter.
 This requires that we construct device addresses for each sensor; to remind ourselves, this is in the key:host:robot:interface:index format.
 We aren't using any fancy drivers, so we don't need to specify a key.
-We are running our robot in a simulation on the same computer as our Player sever, so the host name is `\localhost\ which is the default, so we also don't need to specify a host.
+We are running our robot in a simulation on the same computer as our Player sever, so the host name is 'localhost' which is the default, so we also don't need to specify a host.
 The robot is a TCP port to receive robot information over, picking which port to use is pretty arbitrary but what usually happens is that the first robot uses the default port 6665 and subsequent robots use 6666, 6667, 6668 etc. There is only one robot in our simulation so we will use port 6665 for all our sensor information from this robot.
 We only have one sensor of each type, so our devices don't need separate indices.
 What would happen if we did have several sensors of the same type (like say two cameras) is that we put the first device at index 0 and subsequent devices using the same interface have index 1, then 2, then 3 and so on.

 \footnote{ There are lots of ranger sensors in our model but when we